theladygen/About-Me/README.md

-# About Me - Lab 2
+# Lab 2

-## Project Name
+## About Me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+This a website with information about Genevieve DuPuy, her background, and her goals for the future.
+It includes fun guessing game questions to add a light hearted approach.

-### Author: Student/Group Name
+### Author: Genevieve DuPuy

 ### Links and Resources